 Some other points on showing value via SEO

-Whilst this is great information to be able to give to key stakeholders on an ongoing basis.
-It's also really important to make stakeholders aware the benefit of SEO is wider than just the direct revenue impact.
+This is excellent information to give to key stakeholders on an ongoing basis.
+It's also essential to make stakeholders aware the benefit of SEO is broader than just the direct revenue impact.

 SEO can also add value via: